-It is critical for buyers to obtain a detailed understanding of who is employed (or engaged) by the seller’s business and how they may be impacted by the acquisition.
+Who are the employees?It is critical for buyers to obtain a detailed understanding of who is employed (or engaged) by the seller’s business and how they may be impacted by the acquisition.

 Employment termsAll relevant employment terms should be fully understood.
 Key terms typically include (depending on the buyer’s “materiality threshold”, if any) those relating to notice periods, redundancy entitlements, salaries, bonus and commission arrangements, health insurance, permanent health insurance, share schemes and pensions.
 Understanding the seller’s employment terms will help a buyer to assess the cost of “honouring” those terms and to and identify, if there are any funding deficiencies.

-Buyers typically want more information relating to key members of staff or management, who are more likely to have enhanced entitlements, including entitlements that may be triggered by the acquisition itself or on dismissal.
+Who are the key employees?Buyers typically want more information relating to key members of staff or management, who are more likely to have enhanced entitlements, including entitlements that may be triggered by the acquisition itself or on dismissal.
 Such additional information typically includes information relating to notice periods, garden leave and post-termination restrictive covenants (in each case to help understand any business related risks and the related contractual protections that are in place and associated costs relating to any post-acquisition dismissals of senior employees) and details of any enhanced entitlements, for instance “deal bonuses”, that may crystallise upon completion.